deansx/coding-tests/replace-words/python/README.md

 the test scripts.

 If a Python interpreter is installed, all of these can be run on the linux command line.
-Note that line endings are linux style, which could might cause a problem in Windows, as might the soft link.
+Note that line endings are linux style, which might cause a problem in Windows, as might the soft link.

 Both [C++](../cpp) and [rust](../rust) versions are also available.